 Condos for seniors in Atlanta abound, but before signing that new lease it's best to do your homework.
+You need to research the different neighborhoods that are available along with costs.
+You also need to figure out if you want to retirement condo.
+Learn what seniors condos are available and where to look.

 Find Your Perfect Atlanta Neighborhood